 The DAC advises the district superintendent on matters of interest to the district.

-Parents, teachers, and students are encouraged to become members of the PTSO.
-The fund-raising activities provide financial assistance for student activities and Scholarships for Seniors.
-The parent volunteers support a wide variety of student activities.
+Parents and teachers are encouraged to become members of the PTA.
+The fund-raising activities provide financial assistance for school events and the parent volunteers support a wide variety of student activities.
 Dates and times for Executive Board meetings and General Membership meetings will be announced on the school's calendar and Newsletter.
+Anyone interested in working with the PTA should call the school's front office for point of contact information.